jlparkI/xGPR/docs/initialization_tutorial.rst

 ---------------------

-To *make predictions with a trained model*, you can feed xGPR a numpy array (either 2d for basic kernels or 3d for sequence and graph kernels).
+To *make predictions with a trained model*, you can feed xGPR a numpy array (either 2d for fixed-vector kernels or 3d for sequence and graph kernels).
 To *train the model and/or perform convolution-based feature extraction*, by contrast, you have to supply your data in the form of a Dataset object, which is